SreyaSrinidhi/Nuisance-Variable-Reintroduction-Study/Project/README.md

 # Overview

-This repository contains the full implementation of:
+This repository implements:

 1. **SAL Encoders** for viewpoint, brightness, and contrast
-2. **A dual-SAL decoder** that reintroduces viewpoint into a minimal representation
+2. **A Dual-SAL Decoder** that reintroduces nuisance variables removed by SAL
-3. **Experiments** demonstrating the hierarchy of nuisances and the feasibility of nuisance reintroduction
+3. **Experiments** demonstrating nuisance hierarchy, invariance structure, and successful viewpoint reintroduction

-The project is structured as follows:

-- `Project/sks190_Project_Report.md` — Project report containing background theory, methodology and results
-- `Project/nerf-pytorch/` — pytorch version of nerf that was used for baseline testing of nuisance variables.
-This also contains the encodre, decoder, data, datasets and experiments
-- `Project/README.md` (this file) — instructions to run code and reproduce results
+Everything needed to reproduce the experiments in the project report is included.

 ---